aexoden/boinchub/README.md

 ## IMPORTANT NOTE

 Until this project reaches version 0.1.0, you should assume that it is completely broken and unusable.
-In addition, it is entirely possible that no database upgrade path will be provided.
+No database upgrade path should be expected until at least version 0.1.0.
+There is no guarantee of API stability at this time.

 ## License